-- What is the purpose of the writing? - What questions or issues do the authors address? - How do the authors make use of existing literature? - What conclusions do they draw? - What are the implications and consequences of these conclusions?

-2 - Your critical reading of the texts should prompt reflection on your own experiences as a learner.
+- What is the purpose of the writing? - What questions or issues do the authors address? - How do the authors make use of existing literature? - What conclusions do they draw? - What are the implications and consequences of these conclusions? - 2 Your critical reading of the texts should prompt reflection on your own experiences as a learner.
 You may also reflect on any recent experience you have of observing teaching and learning in your subject, and to identify and reflect upon issues arising from this experience.
-You may find the attached document on reflection useful in this process

-3 - Your reflection on the texts and on your existing experience may lead you to draw some tentative conclusions.
+You may find the attached document on reflection useful in this process - 3 Your reflection on the texts and on your existing experience may lead you to draw some tentative conclusions about how the aims of the National Curriculum can be met in your subject.
 However you may find it constructive to conclude your writing by raising questions in response to your reading, questions that you might explore during your time on the PGCE programme.